umbraco/Umbraco.Community.Site.Resources/README.md

     Build your code sample and host it wherever you prefer (GitHub, GitLab, your blog, etc.).

 2. **Submit your sample info**
-    Fork this repository and add a new file describing your sample, following the [provided template](samples/githubusername.json).
+    Fork this repository and add a new file describing your sample, following the [instructions below](#the-contribution-template-explained)
-    The filename should be your GitHub username, with a json extension, so for example: `failureflawless.json`

 3. **Open a pull request**
     Submit a pull request with your new file.
 The DevRel and community teams will review and moderate submissions.
 If needed, other teams may be asked for input.